souravmishra110/Tasks-for-FLIPR-API/README.md

 # Tasks-for-FLIPR-API
-fetchgeocode : This Function fetches the lat and for the Array of addresses.
+fetchgeocode : This Function fetches the lat and long for the Array of addresses.

 POST
 https://sourav-mishra-api-task.herokuapp.com/task1?first_collection=devices